The Automatic Stay

 Although a creditor might be upset that they will lose money if their debt goes unpaid, the creditor is prohibited from engaging in creditor misconduct.
 In fact, the creditor might be subject to contempt sanctions if the parties continue a foreclosure proceeding or other act to collect on a debt owed them with actual knowledge that the bankruptcy case as begun.

 If you have a creditor that has knowingly violated the automatic stay, you can ask the court to award you attorney fees to compensate you for the actual damages caused by the creditor's contemptuous actions.
-Nick Inman and Linda Littlefield have experience in petitioning the court to find a creditor in contempt of an automatic stay to enforce the rights of the debtor.
+Linda Littlefield has experience in petitioning the court to find a creditor in contempt of an automatic stay to enforce the rights of the debtor.

 Call Littlefield Law Firm at (972) 812-0900 to learn more about the relief provided by an automatic stay during bankruptcy proceedings.